-Muhajir, Hayrat al- Lubnaniyyin (unpublished M.A.
-Thesis.
-University of St. Joseph.
-Beirut), 48.

-[20].
-Perhaps the realisation by official cultural leadership in Islamic society at that time, of their general political influence over the authorities, was what made them examine every literary text carefully to find out its relationship with the intellectual attitude of the Imams of the Holy Family.
+- 100.19.If we take into account a much later period than the period of the setting up of the 'Abbasid state, the idea of vengeance was still useful.
+It was a slogan which was raised in some of the wars of expansion in order to attract the allegiance and support of some sectarian groups.
+Timurlung had conquered Damascus under the slogan of 'Vengeance for al-Husayn from the descendants of Yazid ibn Mu' awiya', meaning by that the people of Damascus.
+Cf. Muhammad Ja'far al-Muhajir, Hayrat al- Lubnaniyyin (unpublished M.A.
+Thesis, University of St. Joseph, Beirut), 48. - 101.20.Perhaps the realisation by official cultural leadership in Islamic society at that time, of their general political influence over the authorities, was what made them examine every literary text carefully to find out its relationship with the intellectual attitude of the Imams of the Holy Family.
 In the same way as it was said that the author of a literary work was Shi'ite, it was also said of the literary work that there was 'the smell of Shi'ism' in it or that there was loathsome Shi'ism' in it, and other similar warnings.
-All these were intended to prevent ordinary man from coming into contact with this intellectual tendency.
+All these were intended to prevent ordinary man from coming into contact with this intellectual tendency. - 102.21.

-[21].
 It should be noticed that Ibn Hani speaks of al-Husayn as 'the best grandson of Muhammad'.
-It is clear that this arises out of al-Husayn being suitable-because he actually rose in rebellion-to be a subject for poetry which was of service to the political aims of the Fa,timids against the Umayyads and the 'Abbasids.
+It is clear that this arises out of al-Husayn being suitable-because he actually rose in rebellion-to be a subject for poetry which was of service to the political aims of the Fatimids against the Umayyads and the 'Abbasids.
 It was also useful because the contemporary descendants of al-Husayn did not have any great political ambitions.
 On the other hand, Imam al-Hasan, because he did not actually rise in rebellion-was not suitable to be a subject for poetry which was in accord with actual political objectives.
 In addition to this, the descendants of al-Hasan were involved in revolution to get control of the government.
-Therefore to use them for moral support would have been inappropriate for the Fatimids since they wanted the government for themselves.

-- [22].
-Qur 'an, VI,84-85. - [23].
-Abd Allah ibn As'ad al-Yafi al-Tamimi, Mirat al- Janan wa-Ibrat al- Yagzan (Hyderbad, 1337 A.H.)
-1, 271-272. - [24].
-Ibn al-Muttazz has been described as the most hostile person to the 'Alids in the umma in a piece of poetry which was compared on his failure to keep power against al-Muqtadir after having received the pledge of allegiance for the caliphate in 296.
+Therefore to use them for moral support would have been inappropriate for the Fatimids since they wanted the government for themselves. - 103.22.Qur 'an, 6:84-85. - 104.23.Abd Allah ibn As'ad al-Yafi'i al-Tamimi, Mirat al-Janan wa-'Ibrat al-Yaqzan (Hyderbad, 1337 A.H.)
+I, 271-272. - 105.24.Ibn al-Muttazz has been described as the most hostile person to the 'Alids in the umma in a piece of poetry which was composed on his failure to keep power against al-Muqtadir after having received the pledge of allegiance for the caliphate in 296.
 Ibn al-Athir, op. cit., VIII, 17.
-The same author also comments (ibid., 18) on the pledge of allegiance to Ibn Mu'taz that one of the most surprising features of it was that al-Husayn ibn Hamdan, despite his strong Shi'ite attitude and his inclinations towards 'Ali and the Holy Family, strove to achieve the pledge of allegiance for Ibn al-Muttaz even though the latter was hostile towards 'Ali and extremely hostile to the 'Alids.

-[25].
-Cf. Jawad Shubbar, op. cit., I, 192 which gives an example by Ja'far ibn 'Affan.
+The same author also comments (ibid., 18) on the pledge of allegiance to Ibn Mu'tazz that one of the most surprising features of it was that al-Husayn ibn Hamdan, despite his strong Shi'ite attitude and his inclinations towards 'Ali and the Holy Family, strove to achieve the pledge of allegiance for Ibn al-Muttaz even though the latter was hostile towards 'Ali and extremely hostile to the 'Alids. - 106.25.Cf.
+Jawad Shubbar, op. cit., I, 192 which gives an example by Ja'far ibn 'Affan.

+Chapter Chapter

-Part 4 Rites of Remembrance for alHusayn
+Rites of Remembrance for al-Husayn